Shahmirzad: Overview

-Shahmirzad has been home to people of diverse ethnic backgrounds, a large group of whom seasonally settled in cities and towns of Mazandaran, such as Babol, Sari, Neka, and Behshahr.
-During the past decades many Muslim, Bahá'í, and Shahmirzadi Jews, migrated to larger cities in Iran and abroad, most notably San Francisco Bay Area.
+Shahmirzad has been home to people of diverse ethnic backgrounds, a large group of whom seasonally settled in cities and towns of Mazandaran province, such as Babol, Sari, Neka, and Behshahr.
+During the past decades many Muslim, Bahá'í, and Shahmirzadi Jews, migrated to larger cities in Iran and abroad, most notably the San Francisco Bay Area.

-Shahmirzad's walnut orchard with a size of 700 ha is noted by the UN, Food and Agriculture Organization, as the largest of its kind in the world.
-Shahmirzadi homeowners are given a proprietary interest in the walnut orchard in proportion to the amount of land they own in the village.
-Shahmirzad also produces mineral water "Tenab Shahmirzad".
+Shahmirzad's walnut orchard, with a size of 700 ha, is noted by the UN's Food and Agriculture Organization as the largest of its kind in the world.
+Shahmirzadi homeowners are given a proprietary interest in the walnut orchard in proportion to the amount of land they own in the city.
+Shahmirzad also produces the mineral water called "Tenab-e Shahmirzad."